kaleidos/grails-postgresql-extensions/README.md

 }
 ```

-Now you can create domain objects using lists of integers, longs and strings and when you save the object it will be stored as an postgresql array:
+Now you can create domain objects using lists (or arrays) of integers, longs and strings and when you save the object it will be stored as an postgresql array:

 ```groovy
 def like1 = new Like(favoriteNumbers:[5, 17, 9, 6],